Des Moines Iowa Age Discrimination Lawyer

-Employees are protected by federal law from certain kinds of discrimination.
-Most employers are aware of this and are very careful to mask discrimination behind spread sheets, earnings analyses, and "reorganizations."
-However, patterns of behavior usually expose an employer's discriminatory practices.
+Employees are protected by state and federal law from certain kinds of discrimination.
+Most employers are aware of this and are very careful to mask discrimination behind spread sheets, earnings analyses, and “reorganizations.”
+However, patterns of behavior usually expose an employer’s discriminatory practices.
 When lay-offs hit your company, were those affected primarily older employees?
 When promotions are advertised, are younger candidates interviewed and hired?
 Does your manager or supervisor make comments or jokes about your age?

 The Importance of Your Employee Handbook — Obligations of Employers